ReDI-School/intro-java/lesson9/java_stdlib.md

 # Exercises: the Java Standard Library

-Java is provided with a standard library, that contains many classes that perform the most diverse tasks. `String`, `Scanner` are few of the many classes available, that developers can use to build their programs.
+Java is provided with a standard library which contains many classes that perform the most diverse tasks. `String`, `Scanner` are few of the many classes available that developers can use to build their programs.

 The Java standard library is documented at [here](https://docs.oracle.com/javase/8/docs/api/index.html).
-Select the package you're interested to see all the classes it contains.
+Select the package you're interested in to see all the classes it contains.

 ## Using random number generators